 Revocable trusts, otherwise known as “living trusts,” do not protect your assets from creditors.
 In fact, they are subject to collections actions and lawsuits, and they are included when third parties evaluate your personal assets.
+They do have some advantages however, especially concerning privacy.
 We’ll discuss how it works.

 What Is a Revocable Trust?

 There are two main types of trusts that individuals and estate planners might establish.
 The first is known as a revocable, or “living,” trust.
 The second is an irrevocable trust.
-While these are not the only forms of trusts, in fact there are a great many, the overwhelming majority fall under one of these two categories.
+While these are not the only types of trusts the overwhelming majority fall under one of these two categories.

 With a revocable trust, you are typically both the founder and the trustee.
-This means that you both create the trust and manage its assets and operations.
-You also have full access to the trust’s terms, beneficiaries and assets at all times.
-You can change how the trust operates, who benefits from it and even dissolve the trust at will.
+This means that you create the trust and also manage its assets and operations.
+You have full access to the trust’s terms, beneficiaries, and assets at all times.
+You can change how the trust operates, who benefits from it, and even dissolve the trust at will.
 In addition, you can also take assets back out of the trust as you see fit.

 This is by contrast with an irrevocable trust, in which you can do none of this.
 Where a revocable trust is properly considered a legal entity that exists as an extension of your financial and estate planning, an irrevocable trust is an entirely independent legal entity.
 Once it has been created you can neither change the terms of the trust nor access its assets.